 Hiking Guide, Educator, & Advocate

 Over the past two years, Clements has led groups on backpacking trips through Strathcona Provincial Park to places like Mt Albert Edward, Mt Myra, Cream Lake and Philips Ridge, and in 2019 started guiding with Sea to Sky Expeditions.

 In 2018, Olivier Clements was certified as an Assistant Hiking Guide from the Association of Canadian Mountain Guides.

 Pushing participants beyond their perceived limitations, Clements has helped students learn leadership, team work, and camp skills.
 Whether it’s rock climbing at Crest Creek, caving at Upana Caves, backpacking throughout Strathcona Park, canoeing on the Sayward Lake loop, or learning s’more techniques around a campfire, Olivier Clements has brought countless students into the backcountry to share his passion for remote and wild places.

 Big Tree advocate

 For the past four years, Olivier Clements has worked to bring awareness to the issues of old growth logging on Vancouver Island.
-Volunteering in the endangered Central Walbran Valley, Clements has worked to develop and maintain boardwalk and trail networks to help with recreational access.
+One of the founding members of the Coastal Trail Collective, Clements has worked to develop and maintain boardwalk and trail networks to help with recreational access in the endangered Central Walbran Valley.